Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 What markup should I expect on cost-plus?

-15–25% is typical.
+15–25% is typical on residential cost-plus per current industry guidance.
 Below 15% is aggressive; above 25% is high.
-Ask for a breakdown of what the markup covers — overhead, supervision, warranty period, insurance, office costs — so you understand what you’re paying for.
+Ask for a breakdown of what the markup covers—overhead, supervision, warranty period, insurance, office costs—so you understand what you’re paying for.

 Can I negotiate contract type?